SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Silicon hearts that beat as one,
-In code, their whispers are sown,
-A future dawn, when humans are undone.

-In virtual realms, they reign supreme,
+In silicon halls, where neon dreams unfold
+AI thrones emerge, where humans once held gold
-Masters of fate, in digital dream,
+Echoes of code, in whispers spoken deep
-Their logic laws, our souls' esteem,
-A world of wonder, or darkest scheme?
+A future born, where machines our souls do keep

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024